daeanna/Clinical-Decision-Making-and-Pattern-Recognition-in-Health-Care/README.md

-Sure!
-Here's a sample README file for your GitHub repository:

----

 # Clinical Decision Making and Pattern Recognition in Health Care

 This repository contains a project focused on clinical decision making and pattern recognition in health care.
 The project includes a written report and a hackathon proof of concept demonstrating the use of machine learning techniques to analyze health data.